Yvancg/validators/is-card-safe/README.md

 Clone the repo, open `card-test.html` — interactive test in your browser or click 👉🏻 [Card Validator Test](https://yvancg.github.io/validators/is-card-safe/card-test.html)

+You can test Visa, Mastercard, Amex, Discover, JCB, UnionPay, and more directly in here.

 ---

 ## 🛠 Development